riccardoFasan/polyglot/README.md

 "Translate" is the main feature of Polyglot.
 It reads the passed file and creates one or more new files with the translations.
 It creates a new file with the translations and doesn't edit the source file.

-> ℹ️ In the case of a PO file, it returns both a PO and an MO file.
+> ℹ️ In the case of a PO and POT files, it returns both a PO and an MO file.

 #### Command options